geomagpy/magpy/README.md

 ### 7.2 The absolute_analysis method - single command DI analysis

-Reading and analyzing DI data requires valid DI file(s).
-For correct analysis, variometer data and scalar field information needs to be provided as well.
+Basically everything necessary for DI analysis as shown in 7.1 is available with a single command `absolute_analysis`.

+Besides all the methods shown above, the absolut analysis command also makes use of two additional helper methods `absolutes._analyse_di_source` and `methods.data_for_di`.
+The first one allows you to access DI raw data from various different sources.
+Details will be discussed below.
+The second method `data_for_di` is used by absolute_analysis to read continuous variometer and scalar data for (a) calculations of absolute declination, inclination and F at a single point of time (i.e. first measurement) and (b) to determine the basevalues for variometer and scalar sensor for this point in time.
+Both data sets eventually need to be corrected.
+Variometer data eventually needs bias/compensation fields applied, rotations might be used to transform into either HEZ or XYZ coordinate systems.
+Scalar data might corrected for delta F, the difference between continuous measurement position and DI pier.
+Finally, timeshifts can be applied to both data sets.

+The application `absolute_analysis` comes with a hugh number of options in order to make full use of all possibilities by the methods listed above and section 7.1.
+The most important will be discussed here.
 Checkout `help(di.absolute_analysis)` for all options.
 The analytical procedures are outlined in detail in section 7.7.

-A typical analysis looks like:
+The most basic application for di ananlysis is as follows:

         diresult = di.absolute_analysis('/path/to/DI/','path/to/vario/','path/to/scalar/')

 Path to DI can either point to a single file, a directory or even use wildcards to select data from a specific observatory/pillar.
 Using the examples provided along with MagPy, an analysis can be performed as follows.
-Firstly we copy the files to a temporary folder and we need to rename the basevalue file.
-Date and time need to be part of the filename.
-For the following commands to work you need to be within the examples directory.

-        $ mkdir /tmp/DI
-        $ cp example6a.txt /tmp/DI/2018-08-29_07-16-00_A2_WIC.txt
-        $ cp example5.sec /tmp/DI/

-The we start python and import necessary packages

-        >>>from magpy import absolutes as di
-        >>>import magpy.mpplot as mp
-        >>>from magpy.stream import read

-Finally we issue the analysis command.

-        >>>diresult = di.absoluteAnalysis('/tmp/DI/2018-08-29_07-16-00_A2_WIC.txt','/tmp/DI/*.sec','/tmp/DI/*.sec')
+       diresult = di.absolute_analysis(example6a, example5, example5)

 Calling this method will provide terminal output as follows and a stream object `diresult` which can be used for further analyses.